googleapis/google-cloud-python/packages/proto-plus/docs/messages.rst

       song.composer = composer
       composer.given_name = "Carl"

-      # 'composer' is STILL not a referene to song.composer.
+      # 'composer' is STILL not a reference to song.composer.
       assert song.composer.given_name == "Wilhelm"

       # It does work in reverse, though,